ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Real knowledge is to know the extent of one’s ignorance.”— Confucius   ❞</i>
+<i>❝“I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.”— Alan Perlis   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->